mltframework/mlt_web/plugins/FilterResample.md

 title: Resample
 media types:
 Audio  Hidden
-description: Adjust an audio stream&#39;s sampling rate, and duplicate channels if producer provides less than consumer requested.
+description: Adjust an audio stream&#39;s sampling rate.
-This filter is automatically invoked by the loader producer for the sake of normalisation over inputs and with the consumer.
+This filter is automatically invoked by the loader producer to normalize audio from the producer to provide the rate requested by the consumer.

 version: 1
 creator: Dan Dennedy <dan@dennedy.org>
 copyright: Meltytech, LLC
 license: LGPLv2.1

-## Bugs

-* Assumes 2 channels during libsamplerate initialisation.
-Untested with >2 channels.

 ## Parameters

-### requested
+### frequency

 title: Frequency
 description:
 The target sample rate.
+If not set, the filter will convert to the sample rate requested by the consumer.
 type: integer
 readonly: no
 required: no